How to Coach a Better Butterfly Kick

 Being a competitive swimmer since the age of six, you’d think there'd be little I haven’t done when it comes to practicing technique.
 I ran across the bottom of a 14-foot-deep pool while holding weighted bricks, did SEAL training protocols to develop better breath control, and used pretty much every training tool on the market just to see which are worth the hype.

 Sounds pretty all encompassing, right?
 Little did I know that the type of pool I was practicing in played a huge role in what I was able to accomplish.
-Enter my Performance Endless Pool complete with its swim current generator.
+Enter my Endless Pools Commercial pool complete with its swim current generator.
 This pool continues to surprise me by what it allows us to work on in terms of stroke technique.
 Keep reading, and I'll tell you why…

 Nowhere to Hide